 The use of directional antennas requires the ability to aim the antennas.
-This can be done by physically aiming the antennas (such as when the antennas use parabolic dish reflectors) or by using active electronically scanned arrays.
-Because each area must be separately scanned the time to 50 detect and locate spread spectrum targets is increased according to the directionality of the antennas.
-The use of directional antennas reduces the radio frequency noise received that is produced by the Sun, except when the antennas are pointed at the Sun.
-(The level of the sun's contribution depends on the 55.
-One of the reasons for using LEO is that it is desirable to keep solar flux.)
+This can be done by physically aiming the antennas (such as when the antennas use parabolic dish 55 reflectors) or by using active electronically scanned arrays.
+Because each area must be separately scanned the time to detect and locate spread spectrum targets is increased according to the directionality of the antennas.
+The use of directional antennas reduces the radio frequency noise received that is 60 produced by the Sun, except when the antennas are pointed at the Sun.
+(The level of the sun's contribution depends on the solar flux.)
 It also reduces the noise received that is produced by the Earth (about 290K.), except when the antennas are pointed at the Earth.

-The technology requirements for performing a reasonably fast digital cross-correlation on two wideband signals are 60 formidable: a fast Analog-to-Digital Converter (ADC) and a fast Digital Signal Processor (DSP).
+The technology requirements for performing a reasonably fast digital cross-correlation on two wideband signals are 8 formidable: a fast Analog-to-Digital Converter (ADC) and a fast Digital Signal Processor (DSP).
 However, fast ADCs are available, such as the AD9481 (8-Bit, 250 MSPS) by Analog Devices Inc. [IDS Cite 23].
 Fast and inexpensive DSPs are available due to their increasing use in consumer products.
-An 65 example is the C6713B from Texas Instruments.
-[IDS Cite
+An example is the C6713B from Texas Instruments.
+[IDS Cite 24]

-Operating at 300 MHz, the C6713B delivers up to 1800 floating-point operations per second (MFLOPS), 2400 million instructions per second (MIPS), and with dual fixed-/floating-point multipliers up to 600 million multiply-accumulate operations per second (MMACS).
+Operating at 300 MHz, the C6713B delivers up to 1800 million floating-point operations per second (MFLOPS), 2400 million instructions per second (MIPS), and with dual fixed-/floating-point multipliers up to 600 million multiply-accumulate operations per second (MMACS).